Minnesota Criminal Records

 Minnesota History and Accuracy of Criminal Records

 The accuracy of criminal records data largely depends on the recordkeeping and technological capabilities of the jurisdiction where the record was assembled and later digitized.
 Minnesota criminal records archives usually tend to go back as far as the early 1970s—which is when different institutions began to compile criminal and arrest data into an organized, centralized database, much like we use today.
-Accuracy was more commonly affected by the human error in the past.
-However, in the 1990s the quality and accuracy of recordkeeping improved exponentially due to the advent of the computer.
+Accuracy was more commonly affected by human error in the past.
+However, in the 1990s the quality and accuracy of recordkeeping improved exponentially due to the advent of digital storage options.
 As a result, the information provided on StateRecords.org will vary from person to person.